The Short Version

 I was born Liam Sean Gooding, in 1987 in the North of England, UK.
 The youngest of 4 into a freshly divorced family, I was raised almost entirely by my father.

 A natural geek as a child, I always tended towards microscopes and electronics kits while my friends played football or rode bikes.
-My geek image was solidified by my glasses and buck teeth.
+My geeky image was solidified by my glasses and buck teeth.

-Over the next few years, I built and sold multiple companies in the software space, acquiring a healthy income and a house and raising large amounts of capital from private investors.
+Over the next few years, I built and sold multiple small companies in the software space, building a promising track record in business and even doing the “silicon valley startup” thing for a while!

 But, I was destined to lose it all: the house, the money, the fiancée, even the 6 pack.

-I became plagued with mental health issues (depression), my physical health and fitness had severely deteriorated, and I had managed my personal finances into the ground where bankruptcy seemed like my only choice.
+I became crippled by mental health issues, my physical health had severely deteriorated, and I had managed my personal finances into the ground where bankruptcy seemed like my only logical lifeline.

-I left San Francisco leaving my failed multi-million dollar company behind, but unable to stomach returning to my home country, I flew straight onto Spain.
-A country where I knew no-one and had no job options – a place I knew I could hide away from “life” for a while.
+I left San Francisco leaving my failed multi-million dollar company behind, and unable to stomach returning to my home country, I flew straight onto Madrid, Spain.
+A place where I knew no-one but had never been before, it seemed as good a place as any to figure out ‘what went wrong?’.

 I was pretty fucked.

-I did what most people would do – I wallowed.
+I did what most people have done – I wallowed.
 I got drunk.
 I took anti-depressants like they were candy.
 I partied hard.
-Eventually I partied a little too hard… I had learned how to “play the system” in Barcelona so that I could party 6 days a week for mostly nothing.
-Just a self-sustaining party of sex, drugs and rock’n’roll.
+Eventually I partied a little too hard.

-I felt like I was watching myself in a movie.
+I felt like I was watching myself in a pretty shit movie.
 And if nothing changed, the credits would be rolling soon..

 The next day I moved out of my AirBnb and I moved to somewhere else in the city away from the parties.
 I deleted all of my nightlife contacts and girls from Whatsapp.
 And I joined a gym.